awsdocs/aws-control-tower-guide/doc_source/account-factory.md

 **Important**
 The word *terminate* is specific to AWS Service Catalog\.
 When you terminate an Account Factory account in AWS Service Catalog, the account is not closed\.
 This action removes the account from its OU and your landing zone\.

-1. The **Deregistering Managed Account** message displays\.

-1. To update the displayed account status, refresh the page\.
-When the account has been unmanaged, its status changes to **terminated**\.
+1. When the account has been unmanaged, its status changes to **Not Enrolled**\.

-1. If you no longer need the terminated account, close it\.
+1. If you no longer need the account, close it\.
 For information about closing AWS accounts, see [Closing an Account](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/close-account.html) in the *AWS Billing and Cost Management User Guide*

 **Note**
-An unmanaged \(terminated\) account is not closed or deleted\.
+An unmanaged account is not closed or deleted\.
 When the account has been unmanaged, the AWS SSO user that you selected when you created the account in Account Factory still has administrative access to the account\.
 If you do not want this user to have administrative access, you must change this setting in AWS SSO by updating the account in Account Factory and changing the AWS SSO user email address for the account\.
 For more information, see [Updating and Moving Account Factory Accounts with AWS Service Catalog](#updating-account-factory-accounts)\.

 You can view an AWS [YouTube video](https://www.youtube.com/playlist?list=PLhr1KZpdzukdS9skEXbY0z67F-wrcpbjm) that explains how to remove and close down an account in AWS Control Tower\.